 We recommend taking extra time to read the sizing charts and to double check your sizing requirements as well.
-A well-fitted bee suit makes beekeeping a lot more enjoyable, so be sure to do your homework in this area.
+A well-fitted beekeeping suit makes beekeeping a lot more enjoyable, so be sure to do your homework in this area.

 Various types of fabrics are available when it comes to beekeeping suits, a popular option is a polycotton material which is a blend of polyester and cotton.
 Polycotton provides a durable and breathable fabric that can help to prevent bee stings.

-Well-designed bee suits will come with multiple pockets and safety precautions.
+Well-designed beekeeping suits will come with multiple pockets and safety precautions.
 Pockets around the front with easy access to tools will make beekeeping life a lot easier, double-stitched pockets and seams are also a good sign of a well-made beekeeping suit.